LaxmiShankar/Heartbeat-Detection/README.md

 2. However, the collected data was not useable to calculate the BPM (beats per minute) of the simulated heart.
 Excessive noise occurred every few seconds or so, causing random peaks & values of infinity to be collected.
 Various numerical & processing methods were used to turn the data into usable values.

+To determine the best approach, I experimented with various methods, such as using digital filters (low pass Butterworth) and manually filtering out values of null and inf.

+3. While the data was plotted in real-time, to improve accuracy and usability of the project, I implemented numerical solutions to predict data within a 0.1 second accuracy.
+This included interpolation & polynomial curve fitting with different orders (2-7).
+A lower order polynomial was determined to be more feasible, and implemented through MATLAB's polyfit and polyval.

+## How to Run
+- Setup an Arduino and ultrasonic sensor & connect them to MATLAB using the Arduino package add-on.
+- Open the GUI, and initialize the setup.
+Then either load pre-saved files or allow the data to plot in real-time.